Steyler Bank: Securities

 The Steyler Bank has been raising two separate funds since 2012.
 These are a stock and a pension fund.
 (Sustainability Fund together with the bank M.M.Warburg & CO).
 However, the Steyler Bank's equity fund also contains investments in controversial companies, which the bank points to in a watchlist.
 With €2.5 million fund shares, the bank owns just under 18% of the €15 million equity fund itself.
 (As of June 30, 2013).
 Customers are also offered securities of other companies that meet defined social, cultural and environmental criteria.

 Ethical investment

-A key focus of the Steyler Bank is ethical or sustainable investment.
-If the customer so wishes, he can use certain criteria to determine which exclusion criteria he wants to apply.
+A key focus of the Steyler Bank is ethical, sustainable, or ESG investments.
+If the customer so wishes, they can use certain criteria to determine which exclusion criteria they wants to apply to their investments.
 Examples include: Child labour, the nuclear industry, defense companies, etc. The bank cooperates in this context with the Munich agency oekom-research.
 The applied criteria go back to the Frankfurt-Hohenheimer Leitfaden by Johannes Hofmann.